dotnet/docs-maui/docs/troubleshooting.md

 msiexec /x {EEC1BB5F-3391-43C2-810E-42D78ADF3140} /q IGNOREDEPENDENCIES=ALL
 ```

-Then, you should keep executing the `reg query` command until it doesn't return any result.
-Once this happens, and all .NET 6+ SDKs are uninstalled, you should also consider deleting:
+Then, you should keep executing the `reg query` command until it doesn't return any results.
+Once this happens, and all .NET 6+ SDKs are uninstalled, you should also consider deleting the following folders:

 - `C:\Program Files\dotnet\sdk-manifests`
 - `C:\Program Files\dotnet\metadata`